sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-reference.md

 ---
-title: "excel examples"
+title: "SenseML to spreadsheet reference"
 hidden: true
 ---

 This topic describes how Sensible converts documents such as PDFs into Excel spreadsheets.

+**Prerequisites**

 To get output from a document structured as a spreadsheet with labeled columns, you must first:

-- Configure extractions for a document type, either using Sensible's using [SenseML](doc:senseml-reference-introduction) or using Sensible's [open-source configuration library](app.sensible.com/library).
+- Configure extractions for a document type, either using Sensible's using [SenseML](doc:senseml-reference-introduction) or using Sensible's [open-source configuration library](https://app.sensible.com/library).
-- Run an extraction on a target document that belongs to your configured document type using the [Sensible app](app.sensible.com/quick-extraction) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+- Run an extraction on a target document that belongs to your configured document type using the [Sensible app](https://app.sensible.com/quick-extraction) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
 Both these options then allow you to download a spreadsheet of the extraction results.

+**Overview**

 Sensible transforms its JSON API extraction output to a spreadsheet using the following rules: